 The possible benefits of CBD exist in both types of products.
 This is why generally, when choosing your CBD type, the choice simply comes down to your own preferences.

-Many of the advantages and disadvantages are listed above.
+Many of the advantages and disadvantages are above.

-These have the ability to help you decide where you should start.
+These can help you decide where you should start.

 For a more holistic approach to using CBD, a full spectrum CBD oil product may be your best bet.

 For a more controlled, pure method, try an isolate.
 You can pick and choose as you see fit.

 Whether you choose full spectrum CBD oil or regular CBD oil, the most important thing of all is to ensure you are investing in a high-quality product.